sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

     >>> table.add_index('time')
     >>> ts_table = ts.TimeSeries(table)

 Note that due to the properties of the `~astropy.time.core.Time` object, this will be a mixin column which as actually a single object, this limits the versatility of the `~astropy.table.table.Table` a little.
-For more on mixin columns see the AstroPy docs :ref:<astropy:http://docs.astropy.org/en/stable/table/mixin_columns.html>.
+For more on mixin columns see the `AstroPy docs<astropy:http://docs.astropy.org/en/stable/table/mixin_columns.html>`_.
 The units will be taken from the table quantities for each column, the metadata will simply be the table.meta dictionary.
 You could also implicitly add metadata and units, these will be added to the relevant dictionaries using the dictionary update method, with the explicit user-given values taking precedence.